 Letting out a room in your home all comes down to finding the right lodger.
 There are several steps that you need to follow to make sure you are complying with the law.
-This article will guide you through the process from start to end.
+This article will guide you through the process from preparing your home to finding potential lodgers.

-Before looking for a lodger, you need to know that you can lawfully let out part of the property.
+Before looking for a lodger, you need to know that you can lawfully let out your spare bedroom.
 For instance, if you are renting the property that you’re living in then you will have a superior lease, and need to get permission from the superior landlord or risk breaching your own tenancy agreement.
 Alternatively, you could be a leaseholder under a shared ownership scheme, in which case you need to get permission from the housing association or private developer who owns the other shares in the property to take in a lodger.
 Even if you are the sole owner of the home, there are other parties who you may need to get consent from such as mortgagors, lenders and the insurers who provide you with home insurance.
 You should also check with any adult who has been living in the property with you as partner or spouse because they may have acquired a legal interest in the property.
 If you receive any benefits, check with your local benefits agency what the implications are if you take in a lodge.
-Lastly, if you will be having more than 2 unrelated lodgers living with you in the property then your home may become a House in multiple occupation (HMO).
+If you will be having more than 2 unrelated lodgers living with you in the property then your home may become a House in multiple occupation (HMO).
 HMOs impose constrains on the size of the room as well as other obligations.
 You can learn more about what these obligations mean.
 Finally, you should check if you need to pay tax on rental income from lodgers and whether taking on a lodger will affect your council tax.
 Schemes like the government's rent a room scheme allows you to earn tax-free income up to a threshold of £7,500 per year from letting out furnished accommodation in your home.